needle-mirror/com.unity.addressables/Documentation~/ContentUpdateWorkflow.md

 ### Check for Content Update Restrictions tool

  The __Check for Content Update Restrictions__ tool prepares your group organization for a content update build.
 The tool examines the *addressables_content_state.bin* file and and group settings.
-If a group's __Update Restrictions__ option was set to __Cannot Change Post Release__ in the previous build, the tool moves any changed assets to a new remote group.
+If a group's __Update Restrictions__ option was set to __Prevent Updates__ in the previous build, the tool gives you the option to move any changed assets to a new remote group.
+We recommend applying the suggested changes, or reverting changes to these assets, unless you have a specific reason not to.
 When you create the update build, the new catalog maps the changed assets to their new, remote AssetBundles, while still mapping the unchanged assets to their original AssetBundles.
-Checking for content update restrictions does not modify groups set to __Can Change Post Release__.
+Checking for content update restrictions does not check groups with __Prevent Updates__ disabled.

 To run the tool:

 1. Open the __Addressables Groups__ window in the Unity Editor (__Window__ > __Asset Management__ > __Addressables__ > __Groups__).
 2. In the groups window, run the __Check for Content Update Restrictions__ from the toolbar __Tools__ menu.
-3. In the __Build Data File__ dialog that opens, select the addressables_content_state.bin file produced by the build you are updating.
-(By default, this is located in the Assets/AddressableAssetsData/\<platform\> Project directory, where \<platform\> is your target platform.)
-4. Click __Open__ to select the file and launch the tool.
-5. Review the group changes made by the tool, if desired.
+3. Review the group changes made by the tool, if desired.
 You can change the names of any new remote groups the tool created, but moving assets to different groups can have unintended consequences.

 __Important__: Before you run the __Check for Content Update Restrictions__ tool, you should make a branch with your version control system.
 The tool rearranges your asset groups in a way suited for updating content.
 Branching ensures that next time you ship a full player build, you can return to your preferred content arrangement.